 You can find the starting wattage by a Wattmeter.
 Usually, they are 2-5 times the running wattage.

-How many starting Watts does a refrigerator use?
+Q. How much starting Watt does a refrigerator need?

-Ans: That depends mostly on the size of the refrigerator, the year of production, the model, and the brand.
+That depends mostly on the size of the refrigerator, the production year, the brand, and the model.
 Usually, most modern refrigerators require a starting wattage somewhere between 500-2000W.

-How many running watts do I need for a portable generator?
+Q. How much running watts do I need for a portable generator?

-Ans: The total running wattage should be greater than the combination of the highest starting power needed by your appliances and the total sum of all the running wattage from all the appliances you want to power with the generator.
+The total running wattage should be greater than the combination of the highest starting power your appliances will need and the total sum of all the running wattage from all the appliances you want to power with the generator.

 The formula is: